joshualande/joshualande.github.io/_posts/2014-02-03-jekyll-github-pages-poole.md

 # Getting a Custom URL

-Once I got my blog up to speed on GitHub with the URL joshualande.github.io, it was easy to link my personal domain [joshualande.com](http://joshualande.com) to it.
+Once I got my blog up to speed on GitHub with the URL [joshualande.github.io](http://joshualande.github.io), it was easy to link my personal domain [joshualande.com](http://joshualande.com) to it.
 I use Namecheap to host my domain, so I followed the instructions [here](http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap).

-I hope this blog will help you getting up to speed quickly with GitHub Pages, Jekyll, and poole.
+I hope this blog will help you get up to speed quickly with GitHub Pages, Jekyll, and poole.
-If you have any questions about my implementation, you can view my entire website on [GitHub](https://github.com/joshualande/joshualande.github.io) or leave a question on this post.
+If you have any questions about my implementation, you can view my entire website on [GitHub](https://github.com/joshualande/joshualande.github.io) or leave a question below.

 # Links: